World Darts Championship schedule and order of play

 How to watch the tournament on TV

-The World Darts Championship will air on Sky Sports’ dedicated Darts channel with coverage beginning on December 15 and running through to the final in January.
+The World Darts Championship is on Sky Sports’ dedicated Darts channel with coverage beginning on 15 December and running through to the final on 3 January.
 Sky Sports customers can stream the action online via the app and website.

 If you’re travelling abroad and want to watch major sporting events then you might need a VPN to unblock your streaming app.
 Our VPN roundup is here to help: get great deals on the best VPNs in the market.
 Viewers using a VPN need to make sure that they comply with any local regulations where they are and also with the terms of their service provider.